• Skip to main content

 3. Keep acidic substance from the tiles

 If you use travertine tiles as backsplash or kitchen floor, be aware of any acidic substances or spills.
-Things like wine, orange or lemon juice, and vinegar can leave a permanent stain on the surface (even after you clean it up quickly).
+Things like orange or lemon juice, and vinegar can leave a permanent stain on the surface (even after you clean it up quickly).
 Don’t choose cleaning products that have an acidic nature.

 Finally, just avoid using these tiles if you have many little kids, cats, or dogs in the house.
 Travertine is beautiful, but it is not the right tile for a house with high stain risk.